 Private, fleet and business registrations all fell in the year, with the biggest losses felt in the fleet sector (down -7.3%), while private motorists and smaller business operators registered -6.4% and -5.6% fewer new cars respectively.

 Demand also fell across all vehicle segments bar the dual purpose category, which grew by 9.1% to take a fifth of the market (21.2%).
 Despite registrations of superminis and lower medium cars falling by -2.5% and -9.4% respectively, these smaller vehicles remain the most popular, with a combined 58.7% market share.

-The biggest volume decline was seen in the diesel sector, down -29.6% in 2018, with the volume loss equivalent to some 180% of the overall market’s decline.
+The biggest volume decline was seen in the diesel sector, down -29.6% in 2018.
 However there was recorded growth in the registrations of petrol (+8.7%) and alternatively fuelled vehicles (+20.9%).

 Mike Hawes, SMMT chief executive, said: “A second year of substantial decline is a major concern, as falling consumer confidence, confusing fiscal and policy messages and shortages due to regulatory changes have combined to create a highly turbulent market.
 The industry is facing ever-tougher environmental targets against a backdrop of political and economic uncertainty that is weakening demand so these figures should act as a wake-up call for policy makers.

 “Supportive, not punitive measures are needed to grow sales, because replacing older cars with new technologies, whether diesel, petrol, hybrid or plug-in, is good for the environment, the consumer, the industry and the exchequer.